mmu-webdesign/Level4-web-term-1/CSS/css01/08-lists-links.md

 - So what did we do here?
 This certainly looks different to the default styling, but it still provides a familiar enough experience for users to know what's going on:

-- The fist of these rules uses the `a` selector to get rid of the default text underline and focus outline (which varies across browsers anyway), and adds a tiny amount of padding to each link — all of this will become clear later on.
+- The first of these rules uses the `a` selector to get rid of the default text underline and focus outline (which varies across browsers anyway), and adds a tiny amount of padding to each link — all of this will become clear later on.

 - Next, we use the `a:link` and `a:visited` selectors to set a couple of color variations on unvisited and visited links, so they are distinct.

 - The next two rules use `a:focus` and `a:hover` to set focused and hovered links to have different background colors, plus an underline to make the link stand out even more.
 Two points to note here are:

   + The underline has been created using `border-bottom`, not `text-decoration` — some people prefer this because the former has better styling options than the latter, and is drawn a bit lower, so doesn't cut across the descenders of the word being underlined (e.g. the tails on g and y).

   + The `border-bottom` value has been set as 1px solid, with no color specified.
-Doing this makes the border adopt the same color as the element's text, which is useful in cases like this where the text is a different color in each case.
+Doing this makes the border adopt the same color as the element's text, which is useful in cases like this where the text is a different colour in each case.

 - Finally, `a:active` is used to give the links an inverted color scheme while they are being activated, to make it clear something important is happening!